chrusty/protoc-gen-jsonschema/README.md

 Usage
 -----
+protoc-gen-jsonschema is designed to run like any other proto generator.
+The following examples show how to use options flags to enable different generator behaviours (more examples in the Makefile too).

 * Allow NULL values (by default, JSONSchemas will reject NULL values unless we explicitly allow them):
     `protoc --jsonschema_out=allow_null_values:. --proto_path=testdata/proto testdata/proto/ArrayOfPrimitives.proto`
 * Disallow additional properties (JSONSchemas won't validate JSON containing extra parameters):